chapmanu/news/README.md

 ## Development
 ### Running local server
-To start the local server:
+To start the local server, use webrick (puma is not configured to run locally):

-    bundle exec rails s
+    bundle exec rails s webrick

 Send browser to http://localhost:3000